 Have the Windows Cleaned

-We know, you probably don’t even think about cleaning your windows at this time of year, but weather & wind can really make your windows dirty and we don't always notice those things when we live in our homes but trust us, buyers will notice and we want them to focus on your great house not on dirty windows!
-We like companies like Men in Kilts for affordable window cleaning.
+We know, you probably don’t even think about cleaning your windows at this time of year, but weather & wind can really make your windows dirty!
+We don't always notice those things when we live in our homes every day but trust us, buyers will notice and we want them to focus on your great house not on dirty windows!
+We like companies like Boys Next Door or Men in Kilts for affordable window cleaning.

 Don’t Overlook Your Backyard

-What you can accomplish in the back yard will of course depend on weather, but before we get snow that stays make sure you do one last lawn mowing, clean up leaves & blow out your sprinklers if you have in-ground.
+What you can accomplish in the back yard will of course depend on weather, but before we get snow that stays make sure you do one last lawn mowing, clean up leaves & blow out your sprinklers if you have an in-ground system.

 Now is the time to put away or cover your patio furniture, BBQ, plant pots & garden utensils and do what you can to make the back yard presentable for Winter!

 If you have a garage now is the time to tidy it up and get rid of clutter before Winter sets in!
 If your garage door or operator need updating, then consider replacing those in preparation for listing your home for sale.